Building Better Athletes...because our dogs deserve it.

 Course developed and taught by Tara Monahan OCT CPCFT SCMT

-This is the sister course to Intro to Structure and Gait Analysis, and the follow up course for Building Strong Foundations.
-Dogs in this course should be older than 18 months, injury-free, have a solid foundation in conditioning, and be comfortable working at an intermediate/advanced level.
+This conditioning course is designed for handlers and dogs who are working at an intermediate/advanced level and have a clear understanding of proper form.
+Dogs in this course should be older than 18 months, healthy, injury-free, and have a solid foundation in conditioning.
 Course topics include warm ups and cool downs, an introduction to evaluating structure and gait (not as in depth as the Intro to Structure and Gait course - we'll be skimming the surface), some quick check methods of recognizing structure or gait concerns, and how to create a conditioning plan.
 Course homework will focus on conditioning, but there will occasionally be the opportunity to extend your understanding of the lessons through the homework as well.
 This is a 6 week course, with feedback available for 12 weeks.

 What are the benefits of taking this course?